The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 Portrait of al Khwarizmi

 An algorithm is a step-by-step procedure for solving a problem.
 The word "algorithm" comes from the name of Mohammed ibn Musa al-Khwarizmi, a 9th century mathematician born in what is today Uzbekistan, who wrote many algorithms for solving mathematical problems.
-There is more about the history of computers in Chapter 6, in "From Homer's Golden Servants to the Internet."
-(Illustration: an anonymous portrait of al-Kwarizmi.)
+Our word "algebra" comes from the name of his book on elementary mathematics, Kitab al jabr wa'l mugabala.

 The literary systems analyst

-Although Systems Analysis does not necessarily have anything to do with computers or other mechanical aids, its techniques are well adapted to the use of computers.
-Some of the examples of research that are described in later chapters, in fact, did not use computers (for example, Carney's use of quantified methods of content analysis in his studies of Roman historiography).
-The techniques of project planning are useful for any endeavor.
+Although Systems Analysis does not necessarily have anything to do with computers, its techniques are well adapted to the use of computers.
+Some of the examples of research that are described in later chapters, in fact, did not use computers (for example, Carney's use of quantified methods of content analysis in his studies of Roman historiography, described in Chapter 6).

 Container ship